survivejs/webpack-book/manuscript/techniques/04_testing.md

 Mocking is a technique that allows you to replace test objects.
 I’ve listed series of tools that allow you to mock with webpack:

 * [Sinon](https://www.npmjs.com/package/sinon) provides mocks, stubs, and spies.
-It is good to note that its `@next` version has been designed with webpack in mind.
-1.x version of Sinon might work with as discussed in [webpack issue #304](https://github.com/webpack/webpack/issues/304).
+It is good to note that the `@next` version of Sinon has been designed webpack in mind.
+1.x version of Sinon is more problematic and requires work as discussed in [webpack issue #304](https://github.com/webpack/webpack/issues/304).
 * [inject-loader](https://www.npmjs.com/package/inject-loader) allows you to inject code to modules through their dependencies making it valuable for mocking.
 * [rewire-webpack](https://www.npmjs.com/package/rewire-webpack) allows mocking and overriding module globals. [babel-plugin-rewire](https://www.npmjs.com/package/babel-plugin-rewire) implements [rewire](https://www.npmjs.com/package/rewire) for Babel.